-Research Methods in Psychology (101, MATH 150)

-This research course stresses student involvement in all phases of simple human experimentation.
+Research Methods in Psychology (101, MATH 150 and psychology major or permissions from instructor) This research course stresses student involvement in all phases of simple human experimentation.
 Experiments are designed, conducted, analyzed, and reported.

 Theories of Personality (101)

 This course reviews historical and contemporary theories of personality in terms of content, research, and application.